Trevor Connelly: Personal life

+Connelly was born in Tustin California and spent the first eight years of his life in Modesto, California.

 Initially a roller hockey player, Connelly switched to ice hockey when he was eight.
 He has a younger brother, C.J., who is also a hockey player.

 Connelly experienced harassment and bullying from both parents and other children from a young age.
 When he was 14, he was suspended from Bishop Kearney High School following an incident where he allegedly responded to hazing and humiliation at the hands of his teammates by urinating on another player's equipment.

 In 2022, while playing for the Long Island Gulls, 16-year-old Connelly posted a picture to Snapchat of him and a teammate posing in what appears to be a library with a swastika built out of children's blocks, captioned "creations."
 He quickly removed the post and apologized, stating that he did not understand the extent to which his actions would be hurtful, but was removed from the team.
 He has since participated in diversity training and community service, and received mentoring from a rabbi.

 On another occasion, Connelly was accused of and suspended for using racial slurs during a match, an allegation he denied.
 The suspension was overturned when the league could not find any evidence that the incident occurred.